The Elementary Theory of the Frobenius Automorphisms

 Transformal zero-cycles have a rich structure in the new geometry.
 In particular, the Frobenius reduction functors show that they encapsulate data described in classical cases by zeta or $L$-functions.
 A theory of rational and algebraic equivalence of $0$-cycles is initiated, via a study of the transformal analog of discrete valuation rings.

-The central application and motivation is the determination of the elementary theory of the class of Frobenius difference fields (algebraically closed fields of characteristic $p>0$, enriched with a symbol for $x \mapsto x^{p^m}$.
-It coincides with the model companion ACFA of the theory of difference fields.
+Our main result is the determination of the elementary theory of the class of Frobenius difference fields (algebraically closed fields of characteristic $p>0$, enriched with a symbol for $x \mapsto x^{p^m}$.
+This theory coincides with the model companion ACFA of the theory of difference fields.
 In particular, a sentence $P$ holds in $(\Ff_p^a, x \mapsto x^p)$ for almost all primes $p$ if and only if it is true for a generic automorphism of a field of characteristic $0$; i.e. true in $(L,\si)$ for a co-meager set of $\si \in Aut(L)$, where $L$ is the field of algebraic functions in denumerably many variables over $\Qq$.

 The proof requires a twisted version of the Lang-Weil estimates, related to Deligne's conjecture but less precise and valid more generally.
 It is proved on the basis of the preceding work on difference geometry.